io-guard/validate/README.md

-# validate
+# @io-guard/validate

-A functional, composable library for ensuring both type-safety, and runtime correctness of data.
+A declarative, composable library for ensuring both type-safety and runtime correctness of data.